TheFive/osmbc/Install_Guide.md

 in the OSMBC directory, to install all necessary modules.
 Depending on machine configuration you may be have to do that as administrator

-# Importing data
+# Installation of Database

+The database can be installed with the two javascript files in the folder import.

+## Creating the Table and Views

+->> See chapter configuration for database access

+    NODE_ENV=???? node download.js

+Where ??? is the configuration you want to use (e.g. development)

+## Import Files from

-There is a script to import all weekly news down from blog.openstreetmap.de
+There is a script to import all weekly news down from blog.openstreetmap.de.
+You can find it in import.

+call

+    node createdb.js

+to import the first 268 Blog.

 .. to be described ..